Fort Leonard Wood breaks ground for new community hospital (AUDIO) - Missourinet

 Construction of the new 235,000 square foot Fort Leonard Wood hospital is expected to be done in the fall of 2024, and the existing hospital will be demolished at that time.

-Fort Leonard Wood says a 193,000 square foot clinic will also be built, along with a five-bay ambulance garage, a helipad, central utility plant and emergency back-up generators.
+The fort will build a 193,000 square-foot clinic, along with a five-bay ambulance garage, a helipad, a central utility plant, and emergency back-up generators.

 The $295 million design-build contract has been awarded to Kansas City-based JE Dunn Construction.